MaximilianAdF/blackjack-nextjs/README.md

 # Blackjack Game

 Welcome to the Blackjack Game project!
-This is a web-based application built using React with TypeScript, CSS, and powered by Vercel's Next.js framework.
+This is a web-based application built using React NextJS bootstrapped with TailwindCSS written with TypeScript, CSS, and powered by Vercel's Next.js framework.
 This project aims to provide a fun and interactive experience for playing the classic card game Blackjack online.

 ![Blackjack Game Screenshot](<screenshot-url>)